Actindo-AG/Documentation/POS/Overview/01_General.md

 [comment]: <> (Folgendes prüfen)

-In order to use the whole functionality of the *Venduo POS* module, it is necessary to install also the *UCS Sync for POS* plugin:
+In order to use the whole functionality of the *POS* module, it is necessary to install also the *UCS Sync for POS* plugin:

 - The *UCS Sync for POS* plugin version 4.0.0 or higher is installed.
 - The *UCS Sync Core* plugin version 2.0.0 or higher is installed.